HeidiBT1/heidithiemann.github.io/_pages/about.md

 Astronomy
 ======

-My research focuses on different aspects of stellar variability in the SuperWASP all-sky survey.
+My research focuses on different aspects of stellar variability in the SuperWASP all-sky survey with [Prof. Andrew Norton](http://www.open.ac.uk/people/ajn3) and [Dr Ulrich Kolb](http://www.open.ac.uk/people/uck2).
 I'm currently working on near-contact binary stars and previously I've worked on the rotation-activity relation.

 I also dabble in citizen science and the threat megaconstellations pose to ground-based astronomy.
 You can find out more by clicking on [Research](https://heidibt1.github.io/research/).